.A Japanese Knotweed Membrane is a root barrier specifically designed and tested to block knotweed.

 When correctly used Japanese knotweed membrane can either; save you money, resolve legal disputes or divert waste from landfill.
 Unfortunately, they are all too often poorly specified, badly installed with substandard root barriers incorrectly specified.
 We, therefore, hope this advisory document helps you avoid the pitfalls that others have made.

 What is a Japanese Knotweed Membrane?

-People often ask us to explain what a Japanese knotweed membrane is and the answer is simple; it’s a root barrier specifically designed and tested to block Japanese knotweed.
+People often ask us to explain what a Japanese knotweed membrane is.
+The answer is simple: it’s a root barrier specifically designed and tested to block Japanese knotweed.
 Because Japanese knotweed is highly invasive it is often important to segregate contaminated from that which is free from Japanese knotweed rhizome (roots).

 How does a Japanese Knotweed Membrane work?

-A membrane that is designed to block Japanese knotweed is normally made from polypropylene that’s buried in the ground either vertically or horizontally.
-When correctly installed the membrane’s primary function is to physically block knotweed rhizome.
+A membrane that is designed to block Japanese knotweed is normally made from polypropylene.
+It can be buried in the ground either vertically or horizontally.
+A correctly installed membrane’s primary function is to physically block knotweed rhizome.

-When using a Japanese Knotweed Membrane it is very important to consider how far the barrier should extend past viable knotweed rhizome so to ensure that the knotweed you are blocking can’t find the extremities of the barrier and grow around it.
+When using a Japanese Knotweed Membrane, it is very important to consider how far the barrier should extend past viable knotweed rhizome.
+This will ensure that the knotweed you are blocking can’t find the extremities of the barrier and grow around it.
 In some cases, it is advisable that a programme of knotweed treatment through the application of herbicide ensure that any remaining knotweed does not find the perimeter of the barrier.

 How long should root barriers remain effective?

 The environment agency has stipulated that a root barrier must remain intact for 50 years.
 However, at PBA Solutions, we are distributors for CuTex Root Barrier which has a predicted to be durable for more than 100 years.
 Furthermore, CuTex is much more durable and robust that many other barriers due to its unique geo-composite construction.